openvswitch/ovs/INSTALL.md

    If --with-linux requests building for an unsupported version of Linux, then "configure" will fail with an error message.
-Please refer to the FAQ for advice in that case.
+Please refer to the [FAQ.md] for advice in that case.

    If you wish to build the kernel module for an architecture other than the architecture of the machine used for the build, you may